 Notes: Both yellow and white peaches work well for this recipe.
 If you use frozen peaches, defrost them first.

-- 2 large peaches, pit removed, flesh and skin roughly chopped (about ten ounces)
+2 large peaches, pit removed, flesh and skin roughly chopped (about 10 ounces)

 Place vodka, peach, and lemon zest in a sealable glass jar.
 Seal and shake.
 Let mixture steep for 2 days at room temperature away from direct sunlight.
 Sample before straining to see if the peach flavor is sufficient.
 If not, let steep for another day.
 Strain fruit, then filter mixture through a coffee filter or through two layers of cheesecloth, pressing down to extract liquid.

 Heat water and sugar in a pot on medium heat until it boils and forms a syrup, about 5 minutes.
 Let syrup cool.